DHTMLX/docs-suite/docs/grid/usage.md

 Note that when you initialize Grid with the `group` configuration property, the tree-like mode is enabled for Grid and it will have the `type: tree` property in its configuration.
 :::

-You can also specify what Grid data will be used for grouping using the `groupable` properties of Grid and of a column:
+You can also specify what Grid data will be used for grouping using the `groupable` properties of Grid and of a column.

-- the [`groupable`](grid/api/grid_groupable_config.md) **property of Grid** enables grouping data by values in all columns:
+The [`groupable`](grid/api/grid_groupable_config.md) **property of Grid** enables grouping data by the values in all columns:

 ~~~jsx {6}
 const grid = new dhx.Grid("grid_container", {